schedule and where to watch on TV

-The 2021 Formula 1 World Championship is already facing the Spanish GP, specifically, in the Montmeló Circuit, one of the most classic tracks, located in Barcelona.
-The race is disputed this Sunday, May 9 at 3:00 p.m.
+The 2021 Formula 1 World Championship faces the Spanish GP this week, specifically, in the Circuit de Barcelona in Montmeló, one of the most classic tracks.
+The race is disputed Sunday, May 9 at 3:00 p.m.
 (CET) and you can follow it live on SPORT.
-We will tell you where to watch the latest free practice on television today and the classification for pole.

 Enjoy the entire Formula 1 season on DAZN.
 Sign up and start a free month.
 Then € 9.99 per month without permanence.